Moving Average Convergence Divergence (MACD)

 Now how do we find out the momentum by using MACD?
 Please see the chart 1 below.

-If we see the above EUR/USD chart, we find that there is one more line which is known as “MACD Signal Line”.
+If we see the above EUR/USD chart, we find that there is one more line which is running along with the main MACD line.
+This second line is known as “MACD Signal Line”.

 The Signal line is derived by taking the Exponential Moving Average (EMA) of the MACD line.
-Here with MACD (26,12, 9) we are taking the EMA of MACD for pervious 9 periods.
+The setting MACD (26,12, 9) means that we are taking the EMA of MACD for pervious 9 periods.

 With MACD (26,12,9) what we are calculating is as follows: